 Also, a spoon fished downstream in fast current will be forced to the surface.
 Most of the fish are going to be near the bottom.
 If you fish a spoon upstream and retrieve just a bit faster than the current, the spoon can get down to where the fish are.

 Enough ranting about YouTube "experts."
-Just remember, owning a GoPro does not make one an expert.
+Just remember, owning a GoPro does not automatically make one an expert.

 Getting back to the Shimano Slim Swimmers, I fished the 2g Compact Edition Slim Swimmer very briefly - just long enough to decide I liked the action of the standard weight spoon better.
 I am sure that the Compact Edition would cast further and fish deeper.
 On the small, shallow stream I fished Sunday, neither of those attributes was needed.